wymeditor/wymeditor/docs/writing_plugins/api.rst

 ``isForbiddenRootContainer(tagName)``
 =====================================

-Determines whether a container with the passed ``tagName`` is allowed to be a main container (i.e. if it is allowed to be a container in the root of the document).
-Returns true if a container with the passed tagName is *not* an allowable main container, and returns false if otherwise.
+Returns true if provided ``tagName`` is disallowed as a root container.
+Returns false if it is allowed.

 ``isInlineNode(node)``
 ======================

-Returns true if the provided ``node`` is an in-line type node.
+Returns true if the provided ``node`` is an inline type node.
 Otherwise returns false.

 ``keyCanCreateBlockElement(keyCode)``
 =====================================

-Determines whether the key represented by the passed ``keyCode`` can create a block element within the editor when inputted.
-Returns true if the key can create a block element when inputted, and returns false if otherwise.
+Determines whether the key represented by the passed ``keyCode`` can create a block element within the editor when pressed.
+Returns true if the key can create a block element when pressed, and returns false if otherwise.

 ``prepareDocForEditing()``
 ==========================

-Makes some safe modifications to the body of the document, which are necessary for the user interface.
+Makes some editor-only modifications to the body of the document, which are necessary for the user interface.
 For example, inserts ``br`` elements in certain places.
+These modifications will not show up in the HTML output.

 ``findUp(node, filter)``
 ========================